HSBNE/hsbne.github.com/admin/causes.md

 The area defined for upkeep gets cleaned and approved by a member of the exec as acceptable.
 Photos are taken as a reference.
 Each month a walkthrough will be performed to grade the area against the reference photos.
-No walkthrough report means no funds allocated for that month.
+No walkthrough report means no funds allocated for that month and shutdown of the area.

 #### Cause Rules